 I want to be clear: I think these approaches improve things meaningfully.
 The proxy chain gets less leaky at each level.
 But "less leaky" is not "solved," and the pattern of the solution reintroducing the problem at a higher level of abstraction is consistent enough that I think it reflects something structural about the problem, not just current technical limitations.

-I've applied the same pattern to every RL system since.
-The code generation agent now tracks test pass rate alongside a separate readability score and a mutation testing survival rate.
-The research assistant tracks citation accuracy alongside a novelty index (fraction of claims that don't appear verbatim in the cited sources).
-No single metric captures what I want.
-But the tensions between metrics tell me when optimization is going sideways.
+For code generation, this might mean tracking test pass rate alongside a separate readability score and a mutation testing survival rate.
+For a research assistant, citation accuracy alongside a novelty index (fraction of claims that don't appear verbatim in the cited sources).
+No single metric captures what you want.
+But the tensions between metrics reveal when optimization is going sideways.
 Uncorrelated metrics act as canaries.

 Can Values Be Formalized?